Big Brother (Belgian TV series): The beginning

 On 3 June 2000, A special show Big Brother – De Start (Big Brother - the Start) was launched after a match with the Red Devils.
 The special was 30 minutes and had professors like philosopher Etienne Vermeersch and scientists like astronaut Dirk Frimout discussing social isolation.
 There were also testimonials of top athletes and ex-prisoners.
 The special was a call for participants.
 In two days there were 7500 letters from people who wanted to participate.

 Participants were screened thoroughly.
 They had long questionnaires, conversations with the producers, psychological tests and conversations with a psychologist.
 Editor-in-chief Bart Verbeelen later stated that even some participants were followed by a private detective.
 Since the show already made some controversy before it was even aired, the producers wanted to make sure the housemates would be mentally healthy.

 On 3 September 2000, the kick-off of the first season aired and it was very successful.
 The daily episodes had more than 800,000 viewers on average.
 Every live show reached more than 1 million viewers.
 Big Brother was in the top 10 ratings weekly.
 After a call from housemate Steven Spillebeen for wax, more than 140 wax pots were thrown in the garden.
-Since the concept of this reality show was new, there was a lot of attention for Betty Owczarek who was often shown naked and for Bart Van Opstal & Katrijn Verlinden who were the first couple to have sex on Flanders television.
+Since the concept of this reality show was new, there was much attention for Betty Owczarek who was often shown naked and for Bart Van Opstal & Katrijn Verlinden who were the first couple to have sex on Flanders television.
 Housemate Jeroen Denaeghel and other housemates experienced Stockholm syndrome where they developed sympathy for Big Brother and its house and were scared to leave the house.
 Housemates were instant celebrities.
+It was the most visited website in Belgium in 2000.
 More than 5000 people were in the audience when Steven Spillebeen was declared the winner of the first season.
 The highlight of the finale reached 1,895,000 viewers.
 Because of the success of the program, Spillebeen had to stay the first 2 weeks undercover.
 Big Brother was very successful for the first season in Belgium.
 Not only the program had high ratings but also the official website was visited a lot.
 Because of the high demand for the 12 free cameras for live streaming, the site crashed a few times.
 In total, the camera's were more than 9 million times used for free viewing.
 70.000 people visited the website daily and 4.2 million people weekly.
 The website had 75 million hits during the whole season.
 It was the most visited website in Belgium in 2000.